tcurdt/jdeb/README.md

 [via git issue](https://github.com/tcurdt/jdeb/issues)

 ## Working towards jdeb 2.0

 Over the years jdeb has grown more and more powerful - but also got more complex.
 In order to simplify the usage and apply what we have learned we are taking a step back.
 If you want to help to shape the usage of jdeb 2.0 feel free to contribute to the [planning](https://github.com/tcurdt/jdeb/issues/195).
+I think it still could be worth but this needs a sponsor.

 ## Related projects